Clan Armstrong: 15th, 16th and 17th centuries

 In around 1425 John Armstrong, brother of Armstrong of Mangerton in Liddesdale built a strong tower.
 The Armstrongs were able to raise three thousand horsemen and were said to be at one point in control of the debatable lands.
 In 1528, Lord Dacre, who was the English Warden of the Marches, attacked the Armstrongs' tower but the Armstrongs retaliated and burned Netherby.
 The power of the Armstrongs was seen by James V of Scotland as a threat to his own authority.
-According to tradition, James tricked John Armstrong of Gilnockie to a meeting at Hawick where the king hanged the Armstrong laird without further ado.
+According to tradition, James tricked Johnnie Armstrong of Gilnockie to a meeting at Hawick where the king hanged the Armstrong laird.
 King James continued his treatment of the Armstrongs when they failed to support him in 1542 at the Battle of Solway Moss and the Sixteenth Century saw their reputation for lawlessness grow in tandem with their refusal to acknowledge either the Scottish or English crown.
 Yet the Armstrongs' depredations never matched the violence of disputes among clans led by Crown officers, such as the Johnstones and Maxwells (successive Wardens of the West March), whose Battle of Dryfe Sands resulted in hundreds of casualties and deaths.